 Doubles store well in the fridge, just keep them disassembled when refrigerating for later.
 When you’re ready to eat them, you can heat the bara in the microwave on high for 30-40 seconds.
 I’ve never tried to freeze the bara so I’m not sure how they turn out after freezing.

 This recipe for doubles is my own recipe.
-However, I originally learned how to make Trinidadian food from reading the Naparima Girls’ High School Cookbook (disclaimer: I’m an Amazon Affiliate and may earn commissions for purchases made through links in this post).
+However, I originally learned how to make Trinidadian food from reading The Naparima Girls’ High School Cookbook (disclaimer: I am not affiliated with Amazon or the recommended product).
 This cookbook is a classic, comprehensive guide to Trinidadian cuisine.
 I highly recommend it to those who want to learn more about Trinidadian food.

 Other Caribbean Dishes You Might Like